Needlet-Whittle Estimates on the Unit Sphere: Asymptotic properties

-For the Central Limit Theorem, we shall exploit some classical argument on asymptotic Gaussianity for extremum estimates, as recalled for instance by \cite{NmcF}, see also \cite{dlm}.
+The second main result to be achieved is a Central Limit Theorem for the estimator $\widehat{\alpha }_{J_{L}}$, which will be investigated by exploiting some classical argument on asymptotic Gaussianity for extremum estimates, as recalled for instance by \cite{NmcF}, see also \cite{dlm}.
 We shall in fact establish the following

 \begin{theorem} Let $\widehat{\alpha }_{J_{L}}=$ $\arg \min_{\alpha \in A}$ $ \emph{R}_{L}(\alpha )$.

 a) Under Condition \ref{REGULNEED} we have:

 b) Under Condition \ref{REGULNEED2} we have: